RaineyMisty/katsuo-ropebound/README.md

 ## Finals goal:

-AI - two AI can play together and are able to be maneuver to at least 1 platforms from the ground on their own proving partial training- 5%
+AI - two AI can play together and are able to be maneuver to at least 1 platforms from the ground on their own proving partial training - 5%

-AI - two AI can play together and are able to be maneuver to at least 2 platforms from the ground on their own proving partial training- 5%
+AI - two AI can play together and are able to be maneuver to at least 2 platforms from the ground on their own proving partial training - 5%

-AI - two AI can play together and are able to be maneuver to at least 3 platforms from the ground on their own proving partial training- 10%
+AI - two AI can play together and are able to be maneuver to at least 3 platforms from the ground on their own proving partial training - 10%

 Multiplayer - at least 2 players can connect to the game and be able to play together, with the ability to coordinate with the other outloud and complete the map. - 20%

 completed map - with moving platforms, hazards (spikes or trampoline) and standard platforms until reaching the top of the map.
-Spike implementation will cause instant game over, trampoline will give a jump boost to the player upon contact with the trampoline, and standard platforms are standing grounds. -10%
+Spike implementation will cause instant game over, trampoline will give a jump boost to the player upon contact with the trampoline, and standard platforms are standing grounds. - 10%

 completed map - The amount of these platforms with or without any hazards will be 30 platforms.  - 5%

 movement - able to jump and walk on platforms - 5%

-movement - jump off the other player character and wall jump once off walls.
-This allows for greater range of motion for the characters and interesting possible ways to climb up.
-The wall climbing mechanics would be a quick attach to a wall and jump up off towards the other side. - 10%
+movement - jump off the other player character - 5%

+movement -wall jump once off walls - 5%

 One time ability- The players each get one time ability to put down a platform next to a wall which they can stand on.
 This platform exists for 10 real life seconds and will disapear once time has ellapsed. - 5%